Emmotes/ic_spoilers/docs/premium.md

 Date of release: 11 Dec 2024

 > Unlock the full power of tanking & healing with boosts to Celeste, Nayeli, and Calliope as well as an exclusive familiar to help you!

+<span style="font-size:1.2em;">ⓘ</span> *Note: This pack might not be available for purchase since it's potentially a platform giveaway.*

 Contents: